Phuwaset/AMR_humble_gz/README.md

 ### Dependencies

 In addition to ROS2 Humble [Isaac Sim installation](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/index.html) with ROS2 extension is required.
-Remainder of bcr_bot specific dependencies can be installed with [rosdep](http://wiki.ros.org/rosdep)
+Remainder of amr_mtt specific dependencies can be installed with [rosdep](http://wiki.ros.org/rosdep)

 ```bash
 # From the root directory of the workspace.
 This will install everything mentioned in package.xml